Claire-Fisher/Donofy/TESTING.md

   * Site behaved as expected, error message and redirect to index page.
   * Donate page behaved as expected and showed the correct data.
   * Placeholders displaying as expected.
-  * Donation form prepopulated as expected.
+  * Donation form pre-populated as expected.
 Except for email since this was removed as part of profile manual testing.
   * All strictly required fields behaved as expected.
 Form submitted with option data blank.
   * Invalid email, phone and card payments halted the donation as expected.
 Error message appeared.
 * Action: